Home Working Policy

 - how employees apply for home working and the criteria used to assess requests;

-- equipment, connectivity, health and safety, and insurance;
+- equipment, connectivity, health and safety, and insurance, supported where appropriate by the Homeworker Risk Assessment Form;

 - hours of work, annual leave, sick leave, and expenses.